 Many people with depression turn to drugs or alcohol to escape from the intense feelings of loneliness, worthlessness, anxiety, and fear.
-Although drug and alcohol use leads to pleasurable euphoric sensations, these feelings are temporary and can cause a person to seek more drugs or alcohol as a way to cope.
-Subsequently, one can develop an addiction to drugs or alcohol and using them can actually worsen the symptoms of depression.
+Although drug and alcohol use leads to pleasurable euphoric sensations, these feelings are temporary and can cause a person to seek more drugs or alcohol to cope.
+Subsequently, one can develop an addiction to drugs or alcohol, and using them can actually worsen the symptoms of depression.
 Drugs and alcohol increase the risk of suicidal thoughts.

-Depression is treatable with the appropriate medication prescribed and managed by a medical professional.
+Depression is treatable with the appropriate medication prescribed and managed by a medical professional at a depression treatment program.
 A person with depression should not do drugs or drink alcohol, especially while on medication.
-All medication comes with a warning label that lists side effects and dangers of mixing the drug with alcohol.
+All medication comes with a warning label that lists the side effects and dangers of mixing the drug with alcohol.

 Harmful or deadly interactions are caused by mixing medications with drugs or alcohol.
 According to an article on mixing antidepressants with alcohol by Daniel K. Hall-Flavin, M.D. for the Mayo Clinic, “Drinking can counteract the benefits of your antidepressant medication, making your symptoms more difficult to treat.
 Alcohol may seem to improve your mood in the short term, but its overall effect increases symptoms of depression and anxiety.”